 Cater your deck to your target audience.
 Addressing your audience personally shows that you care about them.
 This allows you to form a strong client-company relationship from the get-go and draw them to what you are trying to sell.
 If your product is useful for clients from completely different industries, make sure you understand the concerns that are specific to them.

 A great sales deck that balances visual flair and concise information will be memorable to your audience, regardless of who they are.
 You never know when you will run into a representative from a company you want to be in touch with.
-Having a convincing sales deck that encourages them to connect you to the right people at their firm will help you close deals in no time.
+A convincing sales deck that encourages them to connect you to the right people at their firm will help you close deals in no time.

 Want to make your sales deck more engaging?
 Check out this interactive catalog created by Volvo with Foleon.
-The widescreen photos and animated texts are fully responsive across all screen sizes, so view it on a desktop, tablet, or smartphone.
-Go ahead and flip your screen over to experience it in both portrait and landscape modes.
+The widescreen photos and animated texts are fully responsive across all screen sizes, so view them on a desktop, tablet, or smartphone.
+Go ahead and flip your screen to experience it in both portrait and landscape modes.